alghaibb/kick-back/README.md

   - Pre-fill event forms from saved templates
   - Save events as templates while creating
   - User-scoped templates with group permission validation
+- **Save/Favorite Events** - Bookmark events for quick access
+  - Star any event to save it for later
+  - Dedicated "Saved" tab on events page
+  - Saved events count on dashboard
+  - Instant optimistic updates for seamless experience

 ### 🔎 Quick Command Palette